 - Solar Passive Chiming which keeps the temperature down in the shed

-- Air inlet attached to water tank, which ensures water-cooled air circulates through the shed
+- Air inlet attached to the water tank, which ensures water-cooled air circulates through the shed

 - Integrating technology called “Twine” which is a little piece of electronics that will tweet things online like the temperature and when Simon uses the observatory.

 The construction of the observatory has been slow at times due to the excessive summer heat in country NSW.
 However, his fans have been following Simon on Twitter @SkySlab as his project progressed.
 Despite the climate, the observatory is now complete.
 You’ll find him in the observatory every night the sky is clear.